 Attracting new customers and increasing profits involves building awareness for your brand.
-One of the best ways to get new customers through your door — and drive repeat business — is leveraging restaurant marketing tools.
+One of the best ways to acquire — and keep — customers is to leverage restaurant marketing tools.

 Think marketing isn't for your business?
 Think again.
 The proliferation of digital channels and online resources has made restaurant marketing tools more accessible than ever.
 Whether you're a mom-and-pop restaurant or a national chain, a solid marketing strategy helps you get the word out and win over more diners.
 The best part of all is that the rise of social and digital media, along with the availability of free- and low-cost restaurant marketing tools and resources, have made it possible for anyone to learn how to be a marketer.